Frequently Asked Questions

 I take part in a school sport – will there be a schedule conflict?

-- Our season is December-June, with the races typically scheduled 3-5 weeks apart between March and May.
-We ride twice a week – Wednesdays and Sundays.
-Many of our student riders also take part in other sports – so we understand that in mid-week, you may not be able to ride every time.
+- Our season is January-June, with the races typically scheduled 2 weeks apart from mid April to early June.
+We ride twice a week – Tuesday or Wednesday and Sundays and we have a spin class on Friday.
+Some of our student riders also take part in other sports – so we understand that in mid-week, you may not be able to ride every time.
 If you are interested in riding with the Gear Grinders and take part in another sport, let us know and we can figure out options for you to ride with us.

 Do the boys and girls train separately?